amina0806/terraform-secure-vpc-ec2/README.md

 # Terraform Secure VPC + EC2

-This project demonstrates how to design and harden a **3-tier AWS VPC + EC2 environment** with Terraform.
+This project demonstrates the design and security hardening of a 3-tier AWS VPC and EC2 environment with Terraform.
-It proves my ability to:

 - Build a **secure VPC architecture** with public and private subnets
 - Enforce **least-privilege networking** (egress-only SG, no public IPs)
 - Configure **SSM Session Manager** for bastionless access